 Materials refer to the properties on the surface of a model that determine how it interacts with light.
 As an example, blue leather would be considered a material.

-Textures refer to any file used for texturing.
+Textures refer to any image file.
 Dedicated files per texture image are created upon importing.

-Scenes are templates that house environement maps, lighting information, and cameras.
+Scenes are templates that house environment maps, lighting, and cameras.

 Manually Importing Assets

 In order to import, Assets can be dragged and dropped into the Asset Listing.

 Upon importing a single model file, a given Model will generate a dedicated Asset.
 Dedicated Assets per Material, as well as dedicated assets per Texture, are also generated.

 The Asset tab provides a paginated listing of all assets and may be sorted by Name and Date.
 The Assets may be filtered by Type.
 There are two buttons on the right side of each asset record.
 One button allows for viewing the asset in the Threekit Editor.
 The other allows for cloning the Asset, deleting the Asset, queueing a V-Ray render, exporting to glTF, downloading in GLB, or downloading in USDZ.